106 Dione

-Dione (minor planet designation: 106 Dione) is a large main-belt asteroid.
+106 Dione is a large main-belt asteroid.
 It probably has a composition similar to 1 Ceres.
 It was discovered by J. C. Watson on October 10, 1868, and named after Dione, a Titaness in Greek mythology who was sometimes said to have been the mother of Aphrodite, the Greek goddess of love and beauty.
 It is listed as a member of the Hecuba group of asteroids that orbit near the 2:1 mean-motion resonance with Jupiter.
 The orbital period for this object is 5.66 years and it has an eccentricity of 0.17.

 Measurements made with the IRAS observatory give a diameter of 169.92±7.86 km and a geometric albedo of 0.07±0.01.
 By comparison, the MIPS photometer on the Spitzer Space Telescope gives a diameter of 168.72±8.89 km and a geometric albedo of 0.07±0.01.
 Dione was observed to occult a dim star on January 19, 1983, by observers in Denmark, Germany and the Netherlands.
 A diameter of 147±3 km was deduced, closely matching the value acquired by the IRAS satellite.
 As of 2012, the mean diameter derived through occultation measurements is 176.7±0.4 km.

 Photometric observations of this asteroid collected during 2004–2005 show a rotation period of 16.26±0.02 hours with a brightness variation of 0.08±0.02 magnitude.
 It is classified as a rare G-type asteroid, suggesting it has a carbonaceous composition with phyllosilicate minerals also being detected.

-One of Saturn's satellites is also named Dione.